dropbox/stone/doc/generator_ref.rst

 ====================

 The ``generate`` method receives an ``api`` variable, which represents the API spec as a Python object.
-The object is an instance of the ``babelapi.api.Api`` class.
+The object is an instance of the ``stone.api.Api`` class.
 From this object, you can access all the defined namespaces, data types, and routes.